minttoothpick/minttoothpick.com/notes/note2.md

 ---
-title: Hello
+title: Hello what if this has a substantially longer title than the other one?
 date: 2020-05-11
 ---

-This is a stream with no title.
+This is a note with minimal content.